Climbing area Rotchnubel

 Directions

-From the parking opportunity in Hegdorn, walk up to the "Trämel" chapel and then continue to follow the trail tracks until you reach the entrance to the rock face.
+From the parking lot in Hegdorn, go up on foot to the "Trämel" chapel and then continue to follow the trail signs until you reach the entrance of the rock face.

 Equipment